-If you return your form before arriving, you will receive your University card when you pay your fees at Student Information.
+If you return your form before arriving, you will receive your University card when you complete the enrolment process with Student Information.
 If you fill in the University card form after arrival, you will need to return to Student Information at a later date to pick up the card.
 Your University card acts as an identity card whenever you are on college or University premises, provides access to University libraries, IT services and the Language Centre.
 It is also used as a payment card or for building access in some departments.

 Student Self Service